WebDevStudios/wds-blocks/README.md

 3. Run the following command: `git clone git@github.com:WebDevStudios/wds-gutenberg.git && cd wds-gutenberg && sh goots.sh`
 4. Download and install and activate Advanced Custom Fields Pro
 5. Download and install and activate MigrateDB Pro
-6. Import the database using MigrateDB Pro (info in 1Password)
+6. Import the database using MigrateDB Pro (credentials in 1Password)

 *Note: This script will clone [WordPress Gutenberg](https://github.com/WordPress/gutenberg) and [wd_s](https://github.com/WebDevStudios/wd_s/tree/feature/gutenberg).
 It will also "build" all three libraries, so you can get started right away.*